Your Next Computer Might be an iPad Pro - The Mac Observer

 The iPad Pro as a Laptop Replacement

 In two new videos, Apple shows-off lots of the new device’s features.
-These included the LiDar scanner and updated cameras.
+These included the LiDAR scanner and updated cameras.
 However, the big focus of one clip was the new Magic Keyboard that allows the device to ‘float’ alongside the specially designed trackpad.
 Folded up, the iPad Pro resembles a laptop more than ever.

 Use a Computer Correctly